 The Action Plan for Nature-based Stormwater Strategies was developed by the North Carolina Coastal Federation with the support of The Pew Charitable Trusts, and input from four expert work groups focusing on opportunities for use of nature based stormwater strategies in new development, stormwater retrofits, roadways and working lands.

 Nature-based strategies are effective stormwater management methods to reduce flooding and surface runoff while accommodating existing and future land uses, both urban and rural.
-The key principal of nature-based stormwater strategies is to maintain or mimic a site’s natural hydrology and capacity to collect, soak in and filter stormwater runoff.
+The key principle of nature-based stormwater strategies is to maintain or mimic a site’s natural hydrology and capacity to collect, soak in and filter stormwater runoff.
 This can be achieved by implementing bioretention, disconnected impervious surfaces, permeable pavers and large-scale watershed restoration.